MicrosoftDocs/biztalk-docs/his/core/data-links-db2-2.md

  **Use Early Metadata**

  The **Use Early Metadata** property instructs the Data Provider to use early metadata (parameter and column data types) defined at design time or late metadata defined at runtime.
 This optional property accepts a **Boolean** value.
 The default value is **false**.
 Optionally, specify **true** when working with data consumer programs that offer a design time option to derive data types or verify the early metadata.
-Specify true when using SQL Server Integration Services, SQL Server Replication, and Distributed Query Processor (four-part linked server queries).
-Specify true when using DB2 BLOB, CLOB, XML, NUMERIC, and UDT with most other data consumers.
+Specify **true** when using SQL Server Integration Services, SQL Server Replication, and Distributed Query Processor (four-part linked server queries).
+Specify **true** when using DB2 BLOB, CLOB, XML, NUMERIC, and UDT with most other data consumers.
+Specify **true** when using SQL Server Migration Assistant (SSMA) for DB2 to read CLOB data, including schema information encoded as CLOB data (e.g. STATEMENT column of SYSIBM.SYSTRIGGERS table.

  **User ID**